 Our cabin was owned by a legendary trapper here in Inuvik, Lawrence (Slim) Semmler, (see my link) www.nnsl.com/frames/newspapers/1997-08/aug8_97slim.html ; www.capekrusenstern.org/semmler.html ; and he was a famous trapper that travelled the NWT.
 We bought the cabin in 1995 and wanted to fix it up, but decided on keeping it the way it was.
 We added an addition to accommodate our family needs but otherwise, it's the same as it was many years ago.
-The picture below was taken while I was out at the cabin for "freeze-up", Oct 2009.
-A new deck was being built at this time, but it got too cold out so had to put it on hold - waiting for the springtime some 8 months away!!
+The picture of our cabin was taken while I was out there for our annual "freeze-up" in Oct of 2009.
+A new deck was being built at this time, but it got too cold out & so had to put it on hold - waiting for the springtime some 8 months away!!

 This picture is of "Slim" when he owned/operated the only store here in Inuvik.

 This is a picture of our Cabin, 7 miles NW of Inuvik.